snoozy10/go-bionic/README.md

 # Goal
 Apply text-formatting that mimics the bionic reading font (also known as ADHD font or fast font) to a PDF _while maintaining layout fidelity_.
 <br><br>
-This project was created specifically for raster PDFs e.g. scanned pages saved as PDFs.
-There are much better ways to handle "true"/"vector" PDFs that are faster, and can apply true text-formatting to the file.
-<br><br>
 Sample pdf: "Bible de Genève, 1564 (fonts and typography)"
 <br>
 Source: [Github page of pdf2htmlEX](https://github.com/pdf2htmlEX/pdf2htmlEX?tab=readme-ov-file)
 <br><br>
+> [!Note]
+> This project was created specifically for raster PDFs e.g. scanned pages saved as PDFs.
+There are much better ways to handle "true"/"vector" PDFs that are faster, and can apply character-wise boldening.
 # Result
 Input: [geneve_1564.pdf](/sample_pdfs/geneve_1564.pdf)
 <br>